AbhAgg/AbhAgg/README.md

 - 👯 I’m looking to collaborate on : new ideas to fine tune my analytics skills

-- 🤔 I’m looking for help with more intersting articles about business analytics and product management
+- 🤔 I’m always looking for more intersting articles about business analytics and product management

 - 💬 Ask me about : Data Analytics projects, business intelligence use cases, embedded systems, bio-engineering